arunsrin/arunsrin.mkdocs/home/games/xboxone.md

 ## Completed

+  - **Gears of War** - Mindless fun.
+Thoroughly enjoyed playing this and now I intend to play through the rest of the series.

   - Rage 2 - I have a soft spot for this series so I liked it.

   - **Assassin's Creed Odyssey** - I've loved greek mythology all my life so